News

-Multimodal Immersive Learning Systems - Technologies for cognitive, affective, and psychomotor learning support: This is the topic of the third edition of the CATALPA Lecture Series with Prof. Dr. Roland Klemke on Wednesday, February 25, 2026, starting at 2 p.m. in the Immersive Collaboration Hub (ICH) at FernUni.
+Multimodal Immersive Learning Systems - Technologies for cognitive, affective, and psychomotor learning support: This was the topic of the third edition of the CATALPA Lecture Series with Prof. Dr. Roland Klemke in the Immersive Collaboration Hub (ICH) at FernUni.

-Insights into science from international colleagues and opportunities for exchange – that's the goal of the CATALPA Lecture Series.
-Next guest: Prof. Dr. Roland Klemke.
+Insights into science from international colleagues and opportunities for exchange – that's the goal of the CATALPA Lecture Series with guests like Prof. Dr. Roland Klemke.
 He deals with multimodal immersive learning systems.

 Many educational technologies have their main focus on cognitive aspects of learning: content delivery, assignments, assessments, and communication are often used instruments.
 Aspects of affective and psychomotor learning are less often addressed.
 Recent advances in artificial intelligence, sensors, multimodal interaction, and immersive environments allow to revise this: affective states of learners and their psychomotor activities can be monitored and analysed.
 Data collected and insights gathered thereof can be embedded in the learning process with automated feedback or guidance.

-In his talk he will present concepts and results from several research projects dealing with these questions and how approaches of multidisciplinary research have been applied.
+In his talk Klemke presented concepts and results from several research projects dealing with these questions and how approaches of multidisciplinary research have been applied.
+The researcher presented examples of results from a wide variety of projects, such as a table tennis tutor, a face game, and an AR robotic gameplay, as well as a project on immersive tutoring.

 About Prof. Klemke: